zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-title.md

 ### visible `boolean`

-The visibility of the title.
+If set to true the chart will display the category axis title.
+By default the category axis title is visible.

 #### Example
     <kendo:chart-categoryAxisItem-title visible="visible">